I will turn crippling economy around – Akufo-Addo

 He continued “arrangements are being made with market women to provide trucks to evacuate food stuff from rural markets to urban centres to help reduce food prices in the cities.
 We are encouraging companies to engage in the manufacturing of inorganic fertilizers to scale up production to reduce the impact of high cost and unavailability of fertilizers whilst we advance rapidly our plan to establish an organic fertilizer plant in Ghana”.

-According to President Akufo-Addo, the 1 billion cedis Ghana care obantanpa program for post-covid-19 economic recovery and revitalization being implemented anchors bright prospects for the Medium-term.
+According to President Akufo-Addo, the GH¢1 billion cedis Ghana care Obantanpa program for post-COVID-19 economic recovery and revitalization being implemented anchors bright prospects for the Medium-term.

 He teased naysayers that “I know there are some who doubt the result of my government to turn our nation back to the path of progress and prospects and lift us out of the current difficulty.
 I know some are saying it is impossible.
 The word impossible has become the story of my recent life.
 They said it was impossible for Akufo-Addo to become President.
 They said it was impossible for a short man to become president.
 They said it was impossible to implement Free SHS.